 Don’t use clipart and downloadable designs on the web.

-Quick fixes are often disastrous so better take the long and arduous task of conceptualising rather than the easy way out.
+Quick fixes are often disastrous, so it better takes the long and arduous task of conceptualising rather than the easy way out.

 Also, please, do not put photographs in your logo.

-Raster-made images, popularly known as bitmap images, are also a mistake that you want to avoid altogether.
+Raster-made images, popularly known as bitmap images, are also a mistake you want to avoid altogether.

 8 – Consistency